slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ### How it works

-This example extends the basic control functionality by introducing SlowPy control logic and direct data connection from user scripts to web browser without going through the database.
+This example extends the basic control functionality by introducing SlowPy control logic and direct data connection from user scripts to the web browser without going through the database.
 In this example, ramping control is added to endpoint value setting.

 **SlowTask Script (`slowtask-ControlPeaches.py`)**:
 - `peaches.ramping(rate)` attaches a SlowPy ramping logic node to the `peaches` node.
 - Similarly, `.status()` attaches a status node to the ramping node.
 - Setting a value (calling `set(value)`) to the ramping node will start a ramping sequence to its attaching node (i.e., `peaches`).
 - Setting `0` to the status node stops ramping of its attaching node (i.e., `peaches.ramping()`).
-- SlowPy node values can be exported to external systems such as web browsers, by `ctrl.export()`.
+- SlowPy node values can be exported to external systems such as web browsers using `ctrl.export()`.

 ## Example 04: Writing (Sensor) Data Values / Manual Entry
 ### Objectives
-This example shows how to send Dripline alert messages (such as sensor value alerts), with an application of manually putting data from the SlowDash GUI.
+This example shows how to send Dripline alert messages (such as sensor value alerts), with an application for manually entering data from the SlowDash GUI.

 | Screenshot |
 |------------|